jdbctemplatemapper/jdbctemplatemapper/readme.md

 **@Table**

 This is a class level annotation.
-Use it when the class does have a matching table. (ie when the camel case class name does not have a corresponding snake case table name in the database)
+Use it when the class does have a corresponding table. (ie when the camel case class name does not have a corresponding snake case table name in the database)

 For example if you want to map 'Product' to the 'products' table (note plural) use